HOW TO REMODEL YOUR KITCHEN ON A BUDGET

 DIY SPOTLIGHT: BONNIE H. AFFORDABLE DIY KITCHEN REMODEL

-No need to tear out countertops and start from scratch when you can refinish what you already have with Concrete Overlay.
+No need to tear out countertops and start from scratch when you can refinish old laminate with concrete overlay.
 With only a few necessary surface preparation steps, applying overlay, color and seal couldn’t be faster, easier or less expensive to do.

 “My sad tired kitchen needed a face lift but gutting it and getting all new cabinets and countertops wasn’t an option so off I went to Pinterest!
 Low and behold I find a product called concrete overlay that can go right over my hideous painted formica countertops and I can allegedly do this myself!
 I figured even if I screwed it up it couldn’t possible be any worse than what I currently had so why not??